Limmen/csle/examples/training/ppo/cyborg_wrapper_defender/README.md

 # Proximal Policy Optimization (PPO) for POMDP

-This directory contains example scripts for optimizing defender policies using PPO for the official cyborg environment.
+This directory contains example scripts for optimizing defender policies using PPO for the cyborg wrapper environment.

 ## Commands